kfiddle/nodeGigDb/README.md

 The founding fathers of Harmonode:

-- Hamza Ch
+- Hamza Chowdry
+- Eric Dalio
+- Ken Johnston
+- Sebastian Sarmiento
-- Jane Smith
+- Tim Weidinger

 <!-- Rest of the content -->